hyperlane-xyz/hips/HIP-1.md

 Some possible ISMs to define:

-- Multisig: Given a message, specifies a set of signers and a threshold that need to have signed a merkle root, in order to accept a message proved against that root.
+- Multisig: Given a message, specifies a set of signers and a threshold that need to have signed a merkle root, in order to verify a message proved against that root.
 Note that the set and threshold can vary based on message content.
 - Optimistic: Given a message, specifies a set of watchers that can pause the `ISM`.
-Otherwise, merkle roots are accepted, and after a fraud window has expired messages can be proved against these roots.
+Otherwise, merkle roots are verified, and after a fraud window has expired messages can be proved against these roots.
 - ZKP: Verifies a zero-knowledge-proof of the origin chain's light client protocol, with a merkle proof of the corresponding Hyperlane Outbox's merkle root.
 - Routing: Routes messages to one or more other `ISMs` according to their content.
-- Combo: Requires acceptance from multiple `ISMs`
+- Combo: Requires verification by multiple `ISMs`